HouFaiMan/di-workshop-09-files/README.md

 The data is still a string - before we can work with it as objects & arrays, we need to _parse_ it.
 Do some research: **what does parsing mean?**
+Parsing in programming means taking an input and converting it into their syntactic roles.
+An example of this would be parsing a JSON object which is wrapped between double quotes as a string and converting it into an object and their properties as respective data types such as arrays.

 Replace your console.log with lines of code like this: